Skip to content

 37. Publishes traceability data at refinery level?

-The company provides traceability data for CPO and CPKO supply traceable to the plantation level for all four refineries.
+The company provides traceability data for CPO and CPKO, indicating supply traceable to the plantation level for all its refineries.

 This indicator is disabled as the company does not own palm kernel crushing facilities.